-During the first 75% of any class term (specifically the end of the 12th week of a 16 week session, 7th week of a 10 week session, 6th week of an 8 week session, or 3rd week of a 5 week session), students may drop any class(es) for any reason.
-These deadlines are printed in the college calendar found in schedules or can be obtained from the Admissions and Records Office.
-Students are urged, but not required, to notify their instructors when they drop classes.
+The drop period for all classes is during the first 75% of any class term (specifically the end of week 12 for a 16-week session, week 7 of a 10-week session, week 6 of an 8-week session, or week 3 of a 5-week session) at which time students may drop any class.
+These deadlines are printed in the Academic Calendar and Student Guide located on the college website or can be obtained from the Admissions and Records Office.
+Students are strongly encouraged, but not required, to notify their instructor when they drop classes.